-Results of the Experiment 3: As anticipated, the system showed better response times under light load compared with the system being under heavy load.
-It should be noted that the standard solution to multiple-reader/single-writer access at both levels of synchronization gives the readers priority.
+As anticipated, the system showed better response times under light load compared with the system being under heavy load.
+It should be noted that the standard solution to multiplereader/single-writer access at both levels of synchronization gives the readers priority.
 In severe cases the writes can suffer from starvation.
-We observe this reader-bias behavior in the results, as the number of querying clients increased, the system presents noticeable performance degradation.
-Based on the results, we conclude that the FTHPIS-WSContext Service is an applicable session manager service for work-flow style grid applications that are tolerable to a) average response times ranging between 100 and 160 milliseconds under light loads and b) average response times ranging between 0.5 to 1 seconds under heavy loads.
+We observe this reader-bias behavior in the results.
+As the number of querying clients increased, the system presents noticeable performance degradation.
+Based on the results, we conclude that the FTHPIS-WSContext Service is an applicable session manager service for workflow style grid applications that are tolerable to (a) average response times ranging between 100 and 160 ms under light loads and (b) average response times ranging between 0.5 and 1 s under heavy loads.